NiHaiden/NiHaiden/README.md

 <a href="https://dart.dev/" title="Dart"><img src="icons/dartlang.png" /></a>

 👨‍🔬 Everyday there are new technologies that are coming out.
-Currently I am learning App Dev in Flutter and Web Dev in React.
-I am in love with Jetbrains Products.
-As part of my school curriculum I made a lot of assignments during software engineering class in School.
-I put them up on Github for archival purposes.
-Feel free to poke around, don't be surprised if it's poor written code tho.
-Thanks 😄.
+You can find me doing stuff in Kotlin and Java with Spring Boot (my fav framework of all time) and some frontend work in NextJS, React and other things.
+I have a passion for types and would probably never use a language without it.
+Flutter was my endevaour and first taste of cross-plattform App Dev and I will try React Native next.
 <!--**NiHaiden/NiHaiden** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --><!--
 Here are some ideas to get you started: